Petar Miloševski Football Stadium: Reconstruction and expansion

 On 8 April 2014, Bitola mayor Vladimir Taleski along with architectural firm MEGARON Engineering from Skopje, promoted a new stadium reconstruction.
 According to the plan, the construction work is set to begin in June 2014 and the investment is worth over €8 million.
 The stadium will have a capacity of 12,000 seats and would be a UEFA category two standard which means it will be able to host European and international matches.
 Three new stands are to be built and the current southern stand is to be overhauled, along with adding an athletic track around the pitch.
 In the press release Taleski stated, "We are going to build a stadium that Bitola has never had since the time of Heraclea.
 The realization of the project will start on June 1, where the largest investment and contents are related to the northern stand which is to amount to about €4.5 million, while the total amount of the whole stadium is around €8 million."

 In April 2015, renovations began of UEFA's "Hat-trick 4" project.

 Sakame Stadion campaign

 In 2014, citizens of Bitola began an internet campaign called "Sakame Stadion", or "We Want a Stadium".
 The main reason for the campaign was to generate support for building a new stadium in Bitola.
 It was also to bring notice of the current stadium's deteriorating condition and put pressure on mayor Taleski to fulfil his campaign promise from 2012.
 The "Sakame Stadion" motto has now been used on hundreds of occasions, by fans, citizens and representatives of the Macedonian diaspora around the world.
-Photos of people holding the message on paper are published regularly online, among those from famous sportsmen (most notably footballers Goran Pandev and Gonzalo Higuaín), reporters, celebrities, officials and football clubs from North Macedonia and beyond.
+Photos of people holding the message on paper are published regularly online, among those from famous sportsmen (most notably footballers Goran Pandev and Gonzalo Higuaín), reporters, celebrities, officials and football clubs from Macedonia and beyond.